InnovationLine/BioImageSuiteLite/UserGuide.md

 ## Step-by-Step Guide for a General User (Using the GUI)

 Here's a guide on how a general user would typically use the `BioImageSuiteLite` GUI to analyze an AVI file, assuming all features are implemented and working.

-**Objective:** Load an AVI video of cells, define regions of interest (ROIs) around cells, detect cellular events (e.g., fluorescence changes) within these ROIs over time, and get a normalized event rate.
+**Objective:** Load a video file (AVI or multi-page TIFF) of cells, define regions of interest (ROIs) around cells, detect cellular events (e.g., fluorescence changes) within these ROIs over time, and get a normalized event rate.

 ---